-As part of advertising city programs aimed at installing or promoting stormwater BMP installation (Harrisonburg Conservation Assistance Program, Stormwater Utility Fee Program), city staff communicate the reasons why nutrients are an issue in local water quality as well as ways for landowners to reduce impacts from their property.
+- As part of advertising city programs aimed at installing or promoting stormwater BMP installation (Harrisonburg Conservation Assistance Program, Stormwater Utility Fee Program), city staff communicate the reasons why nutrients are an issue in local water quality as well as ways for landowners to reduce impacts from their property. - HCAP Site Visits: The City partners with the Shenandoah Valley Soil and Water Conservation District (SVSWCD) to implement the Harrisonburg Conservation Assistance Program which includes speaking to landowners about stormwater issues during site visits.
+The SVSWCD conducted 7 site visits this past year.